ayman-jamal/ayman-jamal/README.md

-- 👋 Hi, I’m @ayman-jamal, a student of computer engineering
+- 👋 Hi, I’m @ayman-jamal, a student of computer engineering and Machine learnig trainee
 - 👀 I’m interested in machine learning, AI and data science
 - 🌱 I’m currently learning machine learning using python and i've already finished some model as you can see in popular repositories section
 - 💞️ I’m looking to collaborate on improving and developing the role of machine learning and artificial intelligence in the areas of life in my